 NDMU is committed to campus safety and security.
 On campus, landscaping and outdoor lighting are designed for safety and security.
 Sidewalks and building entrances are illuminated to provide well-lit travel, routes between buildings and parking lots.
-The Office of Public Safety, often in collaboration with the Offices of Student Life and Facilities and student organizations, routinely surveys the campus and campus buildings for lighting and other safety concerns.
-Working in conjunction with Facilities Management, the need for repairs are documented and submitted for prompt action.
+The Office of Public Safety, often in collaboration with the Offices of Student Life, Facilities, Title IX, and student organizations, routinely survey the campus grounds and buildings for lighting and other safety concerns.
+Working in conjunction with Facilities Management and Information Technology, the need for repairs are documented and submitted for prompt action.